rancher/rancher-docs/docs/integrations-in-rancher/rancher-extensions.md

 ## Prerequisites

-You must log in as an admin in order to view and install extensions.
+> You must log in as an admin in order to view and interact with the extensions management page.

 ## Installing Extensions